Skip to main content

 Go back to top of page

-The Australian Museum acknowledges that it operates on the unceded lands, waters and skies of many First Nations Peoples.
-These lands have been maintained and protected through time.
-As Australia's first museum, we share the responsibility for advocating for Country honouring the sovereignty of the First Nations peoples.
+The Australian Museum acknowledges that we operate on the lands, waters and skies of many First Nations Peoples.
+As Australia's first museum, we share the responsibility of advocating for Country and honouring First Nations Peoples and knowledges.
 This website may contain names, images and voices of deceased Aboriginal and Torres Strait Islander peoples.

 Go back to top of page